NBA Rumors: Rockets Willing To Trade James Harden To Sixers For Ben Simmons And Three First-Round Picks

 When James Harden demanded a trade from the Houston Rockets, the Philadelphia 76ers quickly emerged as one of the top landing spots.
-Since he was hired as the team’s president of basketball operations, there were growing speculations that Daryl Morey wanted to bring “The Beard” with him in the City of Brotherly Love.
-The Rockets and the Sixers have already entered a negotiation regarding a blockbuster deal involving Harden but as of now, nothing has materialized as Philadephia remains hesitant to pay Houston’s asking price.
+Since he was hired as the team’s president of basketball operations, there was growing speculation that Daryl Morey wanted to bring “The Beard” with him in the City of Brotherly Love.
+The Rockets and the Sixers have reportedly entered negotiations regarding a blockbuster deal involving Harden but as of now, nothing has materialized as Philadephia remains hesitant to pay Houston’s asking price.

 In a Twitter post, Yaron Weitzman of Bleacher Report revealed that the Rockets are only willing to trade “The Beard” to the Sixers if they would give up a package that includes Ben Simmons and three future first-round picks.